 • Serra is a word you’ll hear often—in a dizzying array of contexts—throughout your Journey.
 The most ubiquitous meaning nationally is “saw” (as in the serrated blade), but in the Espinhaço the usage skews towards the word’s many other literal meanings: “mountain range”, “mountain”, “ridge”, “highlands”, etc. Our trip may be set in the Serra do Espinhaço, but we technically leave the serra (lowercase, as in “mountains”) when we descend into the lowlands east & west of the range.

-There’s a chance you’ll experience both the serra and sertão during your Journey.
+Word play aside, there’s an excellent chance that you’ll have the opportunity to experience both the serra and Sertão during your Journey.

 • UNESCO World Heritage City.
 Terminus of the fabled Estrada Real.
 Living testament to Portuguese Baroque & Rococo architecture.
 Former diamond capital of the world.